fabwerk90/FIFA-20---Market-value-prediction/README.md

 * In a last step I applied the stacking method in order to find the best predictions possible.
 * My aim was to find the overall best predictions, thus the target metrics I was aiming for were MAE, MRSE and R-Squared.

-## Main Delivery:
+## Main Deliveries:

-My main delivery is an interactive bokeh dashboard, which displays differences between my model predictions and transfermarkt.de market values as under- and overvaluations by transfermarkt.de (you can read more on this below at the "Big picture" section).
+* An interactive bokeh dashboard, which displays differences between my model predictions and transfermarkt.de market values as under- and overvaluations by transfermarkt.de (you can read more on this below at the "Big picture" section).
 You can find and work with the dashboard here:
+* Business presentation of my whole project.
+You can find the presentation directily in this repo ("FC_Python_Business_Presentation")

 ## Structure of the repository: